-The top 10 cheap designer clothing stores in Toronto
+The best cheap designer clothing stores in Toronto

 Cheap designer clothing in Toronto is everywhere - provided you know where (or when) to look.
-Toronto's consignment stores are a huge trove of designer scores - the time served by that 3.1 Phillip Lim dress in someone else's closet can translate to major savings.
-Discount retailers often leave high-end pieces hanging on racks alongside no-name threads (case in point: the $35 Pink Tartan pants I spied at Winners a few weeks ago).
-And while the three-or-four-figure price tags in many of Toronto's designer boutiques can be intimidating, with a little patience, those prices may eventually shrink to fit your budget.
+Toronto's consignment stores are a huge trove of designer scores - the time served by that 3.1 Phillip Lim dress in someone else's closet can translate to major savings for you.

 Here are the top 10 stores for cheap designer clothing in Toronto.

-A newcomer on Dundas West, VSP stocks smashing secondhand goods with a careful eye.
-For discerning bargain hunters, that means pieces from the likes of Marni, Alexander McQueen and Chanel marked down as far as 80%.
+A relative veteran on the Dundas West style strip, VSP stocks smashing secondhand goods with a careful eye.
+For discerning bargain hunters, that means pieces from the likes of Céline, Balmain, Hérmes and Prada marked down as far as 80%.
 (Mind you, that still leaves some items in the four-figure zone.)
-Not everything there is designer -- we spied some Zara and Asos items rubbing elbow patches with the high-end stuff -- but every piece there is fabulous, and just waiting for the right person to come along and snatch it up.

-It seems obvious to put the sprawling designer emporium that occupies much of a floor in Hudson's Bay's Queen St. flagship on this list, but the Room's sales are the stuff of legend.
-When things go on markdown, they go on markdown -- a pal of mine scored Pierre Hardy wedge boots for $40.
+Launched in 1937 as "The St. Regis Room" back when The Bay's Queen St. location was still Simpsons Department Store, this is one of the city’s most storied spots to buy designer goods.
+It's normally pretty pricey, but the Room's sales are the stuff of legend.
+When things go on markdown, they go on markdown.
 Late summer and winter are prime sales season; for some real high-octane treasure hunting, wait for their August and January sales at the Arcadian Court building at Bay and Bloor, where you can find Erdem and Thakoon for up to 80% off.

-Sure, it's home to plenty of no-name sweaters and juniors-sized jeans, but the discounter's "Runway at Winners" pieces step up the thrill of the hunt in a major way.
-Twice a year, in late summer and late winter, Winners' designer offerings are unleashed upon the masses in a Runway sale event; there's everything from Pink Tartan and Theory right up to Marni and Givenchy (I once spied a Nightingale).
+Sure, it's home to plenty of no-name sweaters and juniors-sized jeans, but the discounted "Runway at Winners" pieces step up the thrill of the hunt in a major way.
+Twice a year, in late summer and late winter, Winners' designer offerings are unleashed upon the masses in a Runway sale event; there's everything from Pink Tartan and Theory right up to Marni and Givenchy.
 Designer pieces seem to hang around longest at the College Park and Bloor locations; other hot spots include Queen and Portland, Lawrence and Bathurst and Leaside.

 You may need a little luck and patience to get to the designer gold at this T.O. chain of consignment stores, but the steals are worth it.
-Their Yonge and Eglinton store seems to get the lion's share of the big-ticket items, but killer finds also pop up frequently at the Queen Street West stores -- including a Marni necklace I once traded for $99 worth of closet castoffs.
+Kind Exchange’s Yonge and Eglinton store seems to get the lion's share of the big-ticket items, but killer finds also pop up frequently at the company’s two Queen Street West stores – including a Marni necklace I once traded for $99 worth of closet castoffs.
 For up-to-the-minute info, follow their Instagram account; the store's staff will put up some of the most exciting new finds.